scottkchu/Omega/README.md

-## Omega
+## 🤖 OmegaBot

-Omega is a discord chatbot powered bot the Cohere API!
+Omega is a discord chatbot powered by the Cohere API!

 ## 💁‍♀️ How to use